Azure/Metrics-Advisor-for-Equipment.github.io/docs/01-Setting up your Azure account.md

-# Setting up your Azure account
+# ⭐Setting up your Azure account

 Before starting with Metrics Advisor for Equipment, you must sign up for an Azure account if you don't already have one.